Call for Proposals for the CSSH Research and Engagement Development Initiative

 Funding Timeline and Final Report

-Funding for the Spring cycle of RDI awards will begin no earlier than May 1, 2021 and all funds are expected to be used during the 12 month period.
+Funding for the Fall cycle of RDI awards will begin no earlier than November 1, 2021 and all funds are expected to be used during the 12 month period.
 All awardees are expected to submit a final report within one year of project funding.
 This report should include a description of project activities and accomplishments, barriers faced and strategies to overcome them, any dissemination activities including papers or conference presentations, and finally a description of external funds applied for and notice of which have been received.
 This report should be sent to Associate Dean, Alisa Lincoln.
-For the Spring 2021 cycle the final report will be due on April 30, 2022 .
+For the Fall 2021 cycle the final report will be due on December 15, 2022 .

 Please address any questions about this initiative to Associate Dean Alisa Lincoln (Al.Lincoln@northeastern.edu).